go-aah/docs/routes-config.md

 ```

 ### action
-Mapping the action/method name in the controller to be called for mapped URL path.
+`action` attribute is used to map defined action method from the controller for the `path`.

 Default values are mapped based on `HTTP` method. ***Note: for multiple HTTP method mapping no default value, you have to provide one***.